- Applications are closed. This page will be updated with 2023 information as soon as it is available.

 Tuition for this 2-unit course is free for accepted participants.
 The cost of the course is provided through a tuition waiver at the time of registration.
 This tuition waiver is not transferable to any other Loma Linda University courses and cannot be deferred for enrollment in the BHSA for a different year.

-The content and structure of this online* course supports participants' learning from advanced and emerging behavioral health professionals and surveying the knowledge, skills, and practice perspectives used in the delivery of behavioral health services.
+The content and structure of this course supports participants' learning from advanced and emerging behavioral health professionals and surveying the knowledge, skills, and practice perspectives used in the delivery of behavioral health services.
 Course content includes:

 - Interventions for depression and anxiety, suicide prevention, substance use, working with children, sleep disorders, integrating spirituality, responding to trauma, resiliency, stress management self-care, and how behavioral health is integrated with primary care and other health care systems;